 - 1 large yellow onion, chopped (1 1/2 to 2 cups chopped)

 - 1 teaspoon minced garlic, or 1 Tbsp minced green garlic

 - 3 Tbsp butter

 - 4 cups chicken broth or vegetable broth (vegetarian option)

 - 1/4 cup heavy cream or full-fat sour cream

 - 1 Tbsp dry vermouth

-1 Cut tips from the asparagus 1 1/2 inches from top and halve tips lengthwise if thick.
-Reserve for garnish.
-Chop the remaining asparagus stalks into 1/4-inch rounds.
+1 Cut asparagus tips and reserve, cut the rest of asparagus into 1/4-inch rounds: Cut tips from the asparagus 1 1/2 inches from top and reserve.
+Chop the rest of the asparagus stalks into 1/4-inch rounds.